karsten-vermeulen-dev/Into-the-deep-blue-C/Lesson 01 - Getting to know your environment/README.md

 ### Who else uses <i>C++</i>?

 Many game engines are either written in <i>C++</i>, or have some form of <i>C++</i> under the hood.
 If you're not into developing games, you might want to utilize this powerful programming language to create regular desktop or mobile applications or even audio plugins.
-Tons of graphics, audio and physics libraries and APIs have been written in <i>C</i> or <i>C++</i>, allowing developers to easily link their code to build great applications.
+Tons of graphics, audio and physics libraries and APIs have been written in <i>C</i> or <i>C++</i>, allowing developers to easily link their code to build great applications. <br>
 <i>C++</i> is the one of the main programming languages used to create AAA games titles and has helped languages such as <i>Java</i> and <i>C#</i> develop.

 ### Some popular game engines worth mentioning